-What do we know about the consumers in general, shopping online and delivery?
+What do we know about the consumers in general, shopping online and a delivery?

-- about 43% of all consumers report shopping online occasionally
+- about 43% of all the consumers report occasional shopping online

-- 13% of shoppers use same or next-day delivery
+- 13% of shoppers use the same or the next-day delivery

-- about 21% of those surveyed are regular online shoppers who shop either monthly (11%) or "frequent" shoppers who buy online at least every two weeks (10%)
+- about 21% of those surveyed are among the regular online shoppers who shop either monthly (11%) or "frequent" shoppers who buy online at least every two weeks (10%)

-- 13% use an online-only retailer "almost every time" and most of them are male, millennial and have a higher income.
+- 13% use an online-only retailer "almost every time".
+Most of them are male, millennial and have a higher income.

 No matter the generation, the in-store experience still matters and:

-- 57% of shoppers do not purchase groceries online.
+- 57% of shoppers do not purchase the groceries online.

-Retailers are battling for loyalty and focusing on criteria like cleanliness, freshness, variety and low prices to drive customer satisfaction in brick-and-mortar stores.
-While online shoppers rank their online experience better than those in actual stores,
+The retailers are battling for loyalty and focusing on the criteria like cleanliness, freshness, variety and low prices to drive a customer satisfaction in the brick-and-mortar stores.
+While the online shoppers rank their online experience better than those in actual stores,

 - 43% of consumers who shop online also make more than one trip to their local store every week.